Tunnelling of a composite particle in presence of a magnetic field

-By solving these equations for permitted channels (the sums will go from $0$ to $n$ instead of $\infty$) and in the specified range for the coordinate $x$ (the centre of mass coordinate in range $[-(2a+2l+d)/4, (2a+2l+d)/4]$), the probability of reflection and transmission from channel $l$ to channel $n$ can be calculated as follows:
+By solving these equations numerically for permitted channels (the sums will go from $0$ to $N$ instead of $\infty$) and in the specified range for the coordinate $x$ (the centre of mass coordinate in range $[-(2b+2l+d)/4, (2b+2l+d)/4]$), the probabilities of reflection and transmission from channel $l$ to channel $n$ can be obtained as:

-These expressions can be generalised to take into account the different spin states for each channel as explained before.
-Thus, there are $2n$ possible incoming states and $2n$ possible outgoing states, and the probabilities for every combination of those states can be calculated accordingly.